babylonhealth/Wall-E/README.md

  - Once the PR is deemed ready (status checks pass, green on GitHub with the minimal number of approvals reached), it will merge the PR into the target branch (squash)
  - Then it will go to the next PR in the queue

-If there is a failure at some point doring the integration of the PR – e.g. one of the (required) status check fails:
+If there is a failure at some point during the integration of the PR – e.g. one of the (required) status check fails:

  - the bot will post a comment with the error on the PR
  - then it will remove the merge label